slideflow/slideflow/docs-source/source/slide_processing.rst

 .. image:: example_report_small.jpg

-In addition to viewing reports after tile extraction, you may generate new reports on existing tfrecords with :func:`slideflow.Dataset.tfrecord_report`, by calling this function on a given dataset (see :ref:`dataset` for more information on datasets).
+In addition to viewing reports after tile extraction, you may generate new reports on existing tfrecords with :func:`slideflow.Dataset.tfrecord_report`, by calling this function on a given dataset.
 For example:

 .. code-block:: python